Kyuu-Ji/htb-write-up/joker/write-up-joker.md

 touch -- '--checkpoint-action=exec=sh shell.sh'
 ```

-With these parameters we can execute binaries with `tar`.
+With these parameters, `tar` will execute binaries.
-The script _shell.sh_ is the same reverse shell as we used before but wants to connect on UDP port 9002.
+The script _shell.sh_ is the same reverse shell as used before but wants to connect on UDP port 9002.

 The compression script will execute after 5 minutes and our listener will start a session as root!